khitcher/lightcode-doc/README.md

 - `appBundleId`: the `Bundle Identier` of the iOS project, which can be found in Xcode.

 # Feedback
-Feedback on how to improve the extension is very welcome!
+Feedback on how to improve the extension is really appreciated
 * [Github issues](https://github.com/khitcher/lightcode-doc/issues)
 * Email me: kennyhitcher at gmail dot com